genestack/user-docs/docs/user-guide/doc-odm-user-guide/import-data-using-api.md

   "measurementSeparator": "."
 }'
 ```

-Please note, that in this example `numberOfFeatureAttributes` and `measurementSeparator` are mandatory.
-To learn more about this data type and mandatory fields please see [this page](../supported-formats/#tabular-data).
+!!! note "Data Class Rules for GCT vs TSV Files"
+    - **GCT files** must always be imported with a `"dataClass": "Bulk transcriptomics"`.

+    - **TSV files** are more flexible.
+You are not restricted to a single data class and can use any available one (e.g., *Proteomics*, *Metabolomics*, etc.) depending on the content.
+TSV imports support additional parameters such as `numberOfFeatureAttributes` and `measurementSeparator`, allowing you to define how features and measurements are organized within the file.

 !!! note "Available Parameters"
-    - **metadataLink** - link to a file that contains metadata (.tsv)
     - **dataLink** - link to a file that contains the data.
+    - **dataClass** - Specify a data class that suits the data set you are importing.
+You can use [Data Class](import-data-in-odm.md#import-data-beta) list as a reference.
+    - **metadataLink** - (optional) link to a file that contains metadata (.tsv)
     - **templateId** - (optional) accession of the template
     - **previousVersion** - (optional) accession of the previous version of the file.
 Used to update the existing version of the file.
     - **numberOfFeatureAttributes** - This field indicates how many columns in your file are related to the measured features (for example, Gene Names, Protein Names, Description, Metabolite Names, M/Z ratio, Retention Time, etc.).
 Please provide the correct number.
 Automatic recognition of this field will be added in future updates.
-    - **dataClass** - Specify a data class that suits the data set you are importing.
-You can use [Data Class](import-data-in-odm.md#import-data-beta) list as a reference.
     - **measurementSeparator** - This parameter distinguishes the sample, library, or preparation name from various measurement types in your file's column headers (if applicable).
 For each sample, you might have different measurements like gene expression level, quality flag, sequencing depth, or p-value.
 This separator is crucial when your file contains columns for multiple such measurements.
 Supported separators include ., ,, :, ;, _, -, /, \, |, and multi-character separators are also allowed.
 Leave it blank if not applicable.